 Please do e-mail, call, or visit me at our office and tell me about your experience with Jewish Federation of Arkansas and your hopes for our future.

 I am excited to start a new chapter in my life working at the Jewish Federation of Arkansas.
-I am currently in my second and final year of the Graduate School of Social Work at UALR.
+I earned my masters in social work from the Graduate School of Social Work at UALR.
 I received my BA from Hendrix College.
-I have previously served as an intern for the Federation and will continue to do so until May of 2017.
-I have grown to cherish this community and look forward to the experiences that await me.
+I have previously served as an intern for the Federation, and I have grown to cherish this community and look forward to the experiences that await me.

 I also bring with me volunteer experience with other non-profits: the Salvation Army, Habitat for Humanity, The Boys and Girls Club, Conway Human Development Center, Pathfinders, and Our House.